CNN cited the American Immigration Council's recent report ...

 Unauthorized immigrants pay taxes.

-- Unauthorized immigrants in New York paid $662.4 million in state and local taxes in 2010, according to data from the Institute for Taxation and Economic Policy, which includes:
+- Unauthorized immigrants in New York paid $1.1 billion in state and local taxes in 2012, which includes $566.1 million in sales taxes, $185.7 million in personal income taxes, and $341.7 million in property taxes, according to data from the Institute on Taxation and Economic Policy.

 Immigrants are integral to New York’s economy as students.